 By increasing the production of wind power the average price falls in both countries.
 The consumer's surplus increases in both countries, while producer's surplus decreases for thermal producers.
-The effect on hydro producers is not unambiguous;

-for small increases in wind power production the hydro producer's surplus increases, while for larger increases the price effect of the outward shift in the supply also leads to a decrease in producer's surplus for the hydro producers.
+The effect on hydro producers is not unambiguous; for small increases in wind power production the hydro producers' surplus increases, while for larger increases the price effect of the outward shift in the supply schedule also leads to a decrease in producers' surplus for the hydro producers.
 Furthermore, the amount of spilled water (overflow of the reservoirs) is increasing with increased wind power production.
 Larger transmission capacity between the countries evens out price variations and differences, and reduces the amount of spilled water.
+The uncertainty in the numerical results is large with highly skewed distributions.
+The first two moments are not sufficient to adequately represent these distributions.

-If the expansion of wind power is combined with a more active retirement of thermal production capacity the prices remain higher in both countries.
+If the expansion of wind power is combined with a more active retirement of thermal production capacity the prices remain high (at initial levels) in both countries.
 Both the price variability in the country with wind production and the amount of spilling in the hydro based country depends strongly on the (relative) transmission capacity between the two countries.